5 Things Everyone Gets Wrong About Filing for a Tax Extension

 Doing your taxes is never fun.
 So if you’re a procrastinator, you may be tempted to file for an extension to buy yourself an extra six months.
 It’s true that if you file for an extension, you won’t have to file your 2022 return until Oct.
 16, 2023.
 But there are a few things you should know first.

 5 Myths About Filing for a Tax Extension

 Filing for a tax extension is pretty easy, but there are a lot of misconceptions about the topic.
 Here are five myths you shouldn’t believe.

 The truth: Getting a tax extension gives you more time to submit a return, but you don’t get extra time to pay.
-You’re still required to estimate the taxes you owe and pay them by July 15.
+You’re still required to estimate the taxes you owe and pay them by Tax Day, which is April 18, 2023.
 Otherwise, you’ll pay late fees and interest.

 If you can’t afford to pay, it’s still essential that you either file a tax return or request an extension.
 The penalty for not filing a return on time is 5% of your unpaid tax bill per month, up to 25% of what you owe.
 But if you file and don’t pay, it’s only 0.5% per month of the unpaid amount, up to 25%.